suku60/frontend-project-6/README.md

 ### Descripción del proyecto // _Project description_

 Este es el sexto proyecto que realizamos en el bootcamp de Geekshubs Academy.
 Esta vez, el reto era realizar tanto un backend como un frontend utilizando mongoDB/mongoose y React.js.
+Se trata de una red social.
+Podrás crear tus propios posts, los cuales aparecerán en la página principal de forma que cualquier otro usuario podrá verlos.
+Podrás puntuar y comentar dichos posts, además de puntuar también los comentarios y responder a ellos.
 //
 This is the sixth project we're developing at the bootcamp on Geekhubs's Academy.
 This time, the project was about making a whole app, developing backend with mongoDB/mongoose and frontend with React.js.
+Tomeme is a social network where you'll be able to create posts, which will show on the main page to any other users.
+These posts will be able to be rated and commented by other users aswell.